kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch-dashboard/index.md

 - `password`: Password for the `elastic`/`admin` user.
   If `spec.authSecret` is not set, dashboard operator will use the authSecret from referred database object.

-### spec.configSecret
+### spec.configuration

-`spec.configSecret` is an optional field that allows users to provide custom configuration for `ElasticsearchDashboard`.
+`spec.configuration` is an optional field that allows users to provide custom configuration for `ElasticsearchDashboard`.
 It contains a k8s secret name that holds the configuration files for `ElasticsearchDashboard`.
 If not provided, operator generated configurations will be applied to dashboard.
 If `configSecret` is provided, it will be merged with the operator-generated configuration.
 The user-provided configuration has higher precedence over the operator-generated configuration.
 The configuration file names are used as secret keys.

 - Kibana:
   - `kibana.yml` for configuring Kibana